HB9GKW/RF-AMP-CNTLR_V1/README.md

 * Enhanced RF relay switching speed circuitry compatible for 12V and 24V RF relays

-* Digital interface allows radio CAT control, band and antenna switching
+* Radio CAT control, Band and Antenna switching and general purpose interfacing ports for I2C and SPI